Bryukh/checkio-articles/2015-02-06 pangram review.md

 ```

 ["Not Very Clean but works"](http://www.checkio.org/mission/pangram/publications/schanjr/python-27/not-very-clean-but-works/share/de57ea9d78879a7358b8dc5ef516402a/)
-by [schanjr](http://www.checkio.org/user/schanjr/) is "the most complicated solution of the task" as community member
+by [schanjr](http://www.checkio.org/user/schanjr/) is "the most complicated solution of the task" as the community member
 [veky](http://www.checkio.org/user/veky/) put it.
 But this solution has made it in the "Creative" category,
 so I'm sure schanjr made something special.